Our offer at King's Health Partners

 The King’s Health Partners staff development fund is designed to help eligible individuals meet the cost of professional development opportunities such as attending conferences or undertaking short courses.

-The fund enables our staff to obtain a small grant which will help you do something to broaden your knowledge, experience and / or skills around the mind and body agenda as part of your role within King’s Health Partners.
+The fund enables our staff to obtain a small grant which will help you do something to broaden your knowledge, experience and/or skills around the Mind and Body agenda as part of your role within King’s Health Partners.

 We provide guidance on how to conduct research at King's Health Partners, including information on:

 We're committed to joining up mental and physical healthcare, training and research to improve health outcomes for our patients and service users.
-We want all our staff to be advocates for hollistic mind and body care across our partnership.
+We want all our staff to be advocates for holistic mind and body care across our partnership.

 Find out more about our Mind & Body Programme including information on: